Niwo1403/SimpleDnsServerSimulation/run.md

 In Pycharm you can right click the file after opening it and select run.
 The run.py file initializes all the dns servers, the http servers, the resolver and the proxy.
 Then it sends a request to the resolver, which asks the root server, then asks the dns servers etc.
-The server will log their their requests into the corresponding log file in 'log/<ip>.log'.
+The server will log their requests into the corresponding log file in 'log/<ip>.log'.

 The initial request and the final response, as well as the time took for the request will be printed to console as well.
 (so the data, the client sees)